MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-485-Conditions-Participation-Specialized-Providers/subpart-F-Conditions-Participation-Critical-Access-Hospitals-CAHs/section-485.640.md

 (iv) Competency-based training and education of CAH personnel and staff, including medical staff, and, as applicable, personnel providing contracted services in the CAHs, on the practical applications of antibiotic stewardship guidelines, policies, and procedures.

-(d) *COVID-19 Reporting.* During the Public Health Emergency, as defined in § 400.200 of this chapter, the CAH must report information in accordance with a frequency as specified by the Secretary on COVID-19 in a standardized format specified by the Secretary.
+(d) *COVID-19 reporting.* During the Public Health Emergency, as defined in § 400.200 of this chapter, the CAH must report information in accordance with a frequency as specified by the Secretary on COVID-19 in a standardized format specified by the Secretary.
+This report must include, but not be limited to, the following data elements:

+(1) The CAH's current inventory supplies of any COVID-19-related therapeutics that have been distributed and delivered to the CAH under the authority and direction of the Secretary; and

+(2) The CAH's current usage rate for any COVID-19-related therapeutics that have been distributed and delivered to the CAH under the authority and direction of the Secretary.

+(e) *Standard: Reporting of Acute Respiratory Illness, including Seasonal Influenza Virus, Influenza-like Illness, and Severe Acute Respiratory Infection.* During the Public Health Emergency, as defined in § 400.200 of this chapter, the CAH must report information, in accordance with a frequency as specified by the Secretary, on Acute Respiratory Illness (including, but not limited to, Seasonal Influenza Virus, Influenza-like Illness, and Severe Acute Respiratory Infection) in a standardized format specified by the Secretary.

 [84 FR 51827, Sept.
 30, 2019, as amended at 85 FR 54873, Sept.
-2, 2020]
+2, 2020; 85 FR 86304, Dec.
+29, 2020]Effective Date Note:At 85 FR 86304, Dec.
+29, 2020, this section was amended, effective Dec.
+4, 2020; however, due to a publication error, the amendments were codified at 86 FR 33902, June 28, 2021.